-A defense approach most similar to ours is proposed by Mahajan et al [10].
+A defense approach most similar to ours is proposed by Mahajan et al. [13].
 They describe a general framework for identifying and controlling high bandwidth aggregates in a network.
 As an example solution against DDoS attacks, an aggregate can be defined based on destination IP address, as in our proposal.
 To protect good user traffic from attacker traffic destined for the same victim server, they study recursive pushback of max-min fair rate limits starting from the victim server to upstream routers.
-Similar to level-k max-min fairness, pushback defi nes a global, cross-router notion of max-min fairness.
-Unlike level-k max-min fairness, the pushback mechanism always starts the resource sharing decision at the server, where good user traffic may have aggregated to a large volume and thus can be severely punished (see Section V-B.1).
-Such aggregation of normal user traffic has been observed to occur in practice [4].
+Similar to level-k max-min fairness, pushback defines a global notion of max-min fairness.
+Unlike level-k max-min fairness, the pushback mechanism always starts the resource sharing decision at the congestion point under attack (e.g., the server), where good user traffic may have aggregated to a large volume and thus can be severely punished (see Section VI-B.I).
+Such aggregation of normal user traffic has been observed to occur in practice [5].

-Architecturally, our control algorithm is more of an end-to-end approach initiated by the server, whereas the proposal in Mahajan et al [10] is more of a hop-by-hop approach in which routers participate more heavily in the control decisions.
-Hence, our routers have simplified responsibilities, when compared with [10] - they do not need to compute server-centric max-min fair allocations, and are not required to generate and send back status messages to the server.
+Architecturally, our control algorithm is more of an end-to-end approach initiated by the server, whereas the proposal in Mahajan et al. [13] is more of a hop-by-hop approach in which routers participate more heavily in the control decisions.
+Hence, our routers have simplified responsibilities, when compared with [13] - they do not need to compute server-centric max-min fair allocations, and are not required to generate and send back status messages about current resource state to the server.

-The use of authentication mechanisms inside the network will also help defend against DDoS attacks, e.g. IPsec [8].
-Recently, Gouda et al [7] propose a framework for providing hop integrity in computer networks.
+The use of authentication mechanisms inside the network will also help defend against DDoS attacks, e.g., IPsec [10].
+Recently, Gouda et al. [8] propose a framework for providing hop integrity in computer networks.
 Efficient alogrithms for authentication and key exchanges are important research questions in this class of solutions.
+It is possible to refine the criteria used in throttling for identifying attacker traffic, such as [7], [18].

-Lastly, our solution aims to achieve max-min fairness across a potentially large number of flows.
-Scalable max-min fair allocation in such a situation is studied in [3], where the optimal sharing objective is relaxed to achieve substantial reductions in overhead.
+Lastly, our solution operates at a higher level than packet scheduling techniques like fair queueing (e.g., WFQ [14]).
+Unlike standard congestion control, our solution is not applied at the point of congestion, but is proactive to avoid subsequent aggregation of attack traffc.
+We also do not require routers to exchange intricate control information (e.g., about resource or congestion states) between each other, greatly simplifying the deployment complexity.
+Our solution aims to achieve max-min fairness across a potentially large number of flows.
+Scalable max-min fair allocation in such a situation is studied in [4], where the optimal sharing objective is relaxed to achieve substantial reductions in overhead.